Table of contents

 The point is to develop a reputation in your industry.
-Produce valuable content for your blog or execute an Instagram campaign that will get the industry talking.
+Produce valuable content for your blog or execute an Instagram influencer campaign that will get the industry talking.
 Share your opinion on topics trending in your industry.

 Wendy’s is well known for its unconventional approach to the customer experience on Twitter.
-That’s a very risky strategy, so I won’t recommend it.
-But a well thought out brand personality will definitely help you get some organic traction with influencers.
+That’s a very risky strategy so I won’t recommend it.
+But a well thought out brand personality will help you get some organic traction with influencers.